I think we can all agree that money management can be pretty overwhelming, and the learning curve seems pretty steep at times.

 While you may feel financially secure right now, you just never know what is going to happen in the future, whether it be a medical emergency or being laid off from a job.

-There are many people who wait to see how much money they have in the bank at the end of the month, and then decide if they are able to throw a little in savings.
+There are many people who wait to see how much money they have in the bank at the end of the month and then decide if they are able to throw a little in savings.
+That’s what I did for years.

 The problem here is that there might be a lot of months where you aren’t putting any money in savings at all.